krestomatio/container_builder/moodle_web/README.md

-Moodle PHP-FPM image based on Centos8 minimal
+Moodle PHP-FPM image based on CentOS 8 Stream minimal

 ## Repository
 This image is built from [this repo](https://github.com/krestomatio/moodle_web)